g0ld3ner/breast-cancer-voting-classifier/README.md

-# Breast Cancer Voting Classifier
+# Breast Cancer Voting Classifier – ML ensemble for reliable breast cancer detection

 This repository contains a single Jupyter notebook `breast_cancer_analytics.ipynb`.
 It demonstrates how to train an ensemble on the UCI Breast Cancer dataset from `scikit-learn`.
-The objective is to reach high accuracy while minimizing **false negatives** so that malignant tumors are not missed.
+The objective is to achieve high accuracy while **minimizing false negatives** so that malignant tumors are not missed.

 ## Notebook Overview

 - Load the dataset and split it into training and test sets
 - Invert the target labels so that `1` represents malignant tumors
-- Hyperparameter search using `GridSearchCV` for:
+- Hyperparameter tuning using `GridSearchCV` for:
   - Support Vector Classifier (SVC)
   - RandomForestClassifier
   - MLPClassifier
-  with an Fβ score (β = 50) that heavily penalizes false negatives
+- Combine the models into hard and soft `VotingClassifier` ensembles
-- Apply `SMOTE` to balance the classes
+- Additional ensemble approaches:
-- Combine the best models in a soft `VotingClassifier`
+  - Voting with per-model probability thresholds (hard and soft voting variants)
-- Evaluate the ensemble with classification reports and confusion matrices
+- Evaluate all models and ensembles using classification reports and confusion matrices

-The resulting ensemble achieves roughly 96% accuracy on the test data while prioritizing recall to avoid overlooking cancer cases.
+The final ensemble outperforms each of its individual base models in terms of accuracy and recall on the test data.

 ## Running the Notebook